Benh83/die-vs-dieless-manufacturing/README.md

 # Die vs. Dieless

-**Does frontier manufacturing technology let a business be profitable at a smaller scale?**
+**Does frontier manufacturing tech change the possible and optimal size of custom manufacturing businesses?**

-This is an interactive cost model for a one-employee business that sells custom, three-dimensional sheet-metal construction products, like formed facade panels, sculpted canopies and curved louvers.
-Every design is new, and each one sells only 1–10 units.
+This is an interactive cost model for a one-employee business that sells custom, complex three-dimensional sheet-metal construction products, like formed facade panels, sculpted canopies and curved louvers(designs that would require a progressive die.
+Every design is new, and, being custom, each sells only 1–10 units.
 The model compares two ways to make them:

 - **Progressive / draw die:** a new die for every design, pressed at a host shop.
 - **Dieless robotic forming** ([Machina Labs RoboCraftsman](https://machinalabs.ai)): no die.
 The part is formed incrementally from a CAD toolpath.

 Every assumption is a slider.
 Moving one updates the average-cost (AC) and marginal-cost (MC) curves, the **minimum efficient scale** (where MC = AC), and the **break-even volume** (the fewest units a year that make the business profitable).

 Open `index.html` in a browser.
-There's no build step, no server and no dependencies.
-Google Fonts is optional.

 ## Results at default assumptions (5 units per design, $9,000 per unit)